-Unless previously redeemed, or purchased and cancelled, the Bonds will be redeemed at their principal amount on 26 January 2025 (the "Maturity Date").
-The Bonds may be redeemed at the option of the Issuer in whole, but not in part, at any time, on giving not less than 30 nor more than 60 days' notice to the Bondholders (as defined in Terms and Conditions of the Bonds) in accordance with Condition 16 (Notices) (which notice shall be irrevocable) and in writing to the Trustee and the Principal Paying Agent (as defined in Terms and Conditions of the Bonds), at their principal amount (together with any interest accrued to (but not including) the date fixed for redemption) if the Issuer satisfies the Trustee immediately prior to the giving of such notice that (i) the Issuer has or will become obliged to pay Additional Tax Amounts (as defined in the Terms and Conditions of the Bonds) as a result of any change in, or amendment to, the laws or regulations of the PRC or any political subdivision or any authority thereof or therein having power to tax, or any change in the application or or official interpretation of, such laws or regulations (including but not limited to any decision by a court of competent jurisdiction), which change or amendment becomes effective on or after 19 January 2022, and (ii) such obligation cannot be avoided by the Issuer taking reasonable measures available to it.
-See "Terms and Conditions of the Bonds - Redemption and Purchase - Redemption for Taxation Reasons".
+Unless previously redeemed, or purchased and cancelled, the Bonds will be redeemed at their principal amount on 15 March 2027 (the "Maturity Date").
+The Bonds may be redeemed at the option of the Issuer in whole, but not in part, at any time, on giving not less than 30 nor more than 60 days' notice to the Bondholders (as defined in Terms and Conditions of the Bonds) in accordance with Conditions of the Bonds), at their principal amount (together with any interest accrued to (but not including) the date fixed for redemption) if the Issuer satisfies the Trustee immediately prior to the giving of such notice that (i) the Issuer has or will become obliged to pay Additional Tax Amounts (as defined in the Terms and Conditions of the Bonds) as a result of any change in, or amendment to, the laws or regulations of the PRC or any political subdivision or any authority thereof or therein having power to tax, or any change in the application or or official interpretation of, such laws or regulations (including but not limited to any decision by a court of competent jurisdiction), which change or amendment becomes effective on or after 8 March 2022, and (ii) such obligation cannot be avoided by the Issuer taking reasonable measures available to it.
+See "Terms and Conditions of the Bonds - Redemption and Purchase - Redemption for Taxation Reasons"

-Conditions of the Bonds - Redemption and Furchase - Redemption for Idxation Reasons' Following the occurrence of a Relevant Event (as defined in the Terms and Conditions of the Bonds), a Holder (as defined in the Terms and Conditions of the Bright, at such Holder's option, to require the Issuer to redeem all, but not some only, of such Holder's Bonds on the Put Settlement Date (as defined in the Terms and Conditions of the Bonds) at 101 per cent. (in the case of a redemption for a Change of Control (as defined in Terms and Conditions of the Bonds)) or 100 per cent. (in the case of a redemption for a No Registration Event (as defined in Terms and Conditions of the Bonds)) of their principal amount, together in each case with interest accrued to (but not including) the relevant Put Settlement Date.
+Following the occurrence of a Relevant Event (as defined in the Terms and Conditions of the Bonds), a Holder (as defined in the Terms and Conditions of the Bonds) will have the right, at such Holder's option, to require the Issuer to redeem all, but not some only, of such Holder's Bonds on the Put Settlement Date (as defined in the Terms and Conditions of the Bonds) at 101 per cent. (in the case of a redemption for a Change of Control (as defined in Terms and Conditions of the Bonds)) or 100 per cent. (in the case of a redemption for a No Registration Event (as defined in Terms and Conditions of the Bonds)) of their principal amount, together in each case with interest accrued to (but not including) the relevant Put Settlement Date.
 See "Terms and Conditions of the Bonds - Redemption and Purchase - Redemption for Relevant Events".